Algebraic quantum field theory

 Algebraic quantum field theory (AQFT) is an application to local quantum physics of C*-algebra theory.
-Also referred to as the Haag–Kastler axiomatic framework for quantum field theory, because it was introduced by Haag & Kastler (1964).
+It is also referred to as the Haag–Kastler axiomatic framework for quantum field theory, because it was introduced by Haag & Kastler (1964).
 The axioms are stated in terms of an algebra given for every open set in Minkowski space, and mappings between those.